 The UE capable of non-P2X related V2X sidelink communication that is configured by upper layers to transmit V2X sidelink communication shall perform sensing on all pools of resources which may be used for transmission of the sidelink control information and the corresponding data.
 The pools of resources are indicated by SL-V2X-Preconfiguration, v2x-CommTxPoolNormalCommon, v2x-CommTxPoolNormalDedicated in sl-V2X-ConfigDedicated, or v2x-CommTxPoolNormal in v2x-InterFreqInfoList for the concerned frequency, as configured above.

-NOTE: In case the configurations for V2X sidelink communication are acquired from NR, the configurations for V2X sidelink communication in SystemInformationBlockType21, SystemInformationBlockType26, SL-V2X-ConfigDedicated within RRCConnectionReconfiguration used in this subclause can be provided by SIBY, SIBZ, sl-ConfigDedicatedEUTRA within RRCReconfiguration as specified in TS 38.331 [82], respectively.
+NOTE: In case the configurations for V2X sidelink communication are acquired from NR, the configurations for V2X sidelink communication in SystemInformationBlockType21, SystemInformationBlockType26, SL-V2X-ConfigDedicated within RRCConnectionReconfiguration used in this subclause can be provided by SIB13, SIB14, sl-ConfigDedicatedEUTRA within RRCReconfiguration as specified in TS 38.331 [82], respectively.